microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 It works by querying Git for changes using the command `git diff --numstat origin/<target>...pull/<pull_request_id>/merge`.
-Files with `test` in the file or directory name (irrespective of case) are considered test files.
+Files with `test` in the file or directory name or `.spec` in the file name (irrespective of case) are considered test files.
 All other files are considered product code files.

 Note that this task is designed to give a quick estimate of the size of a change and its test coverage.
 It is not an authoritative metric and should not be